Can I Claim a Secondhand Computer as a Work Expense?

 Personal mileage expenses – mileage that is not directly related to business is not claimable

-Expenditure on food and accommodation because of its nature will always have dual purpose.
-However in practice, such expenditure is only allowable in the following circumstances:
+Food and accommodation – Expenditure on food and accommodation because of its nature will always have a dual purpose.
+However, in practice, such expenditure is only allowable in the following circumstances:

--Hotel accommodation incurred on a business trip with no personal motive in the trip
+• Hotel accommodation incurred on a business trip with no personal motive for the trip

 Clothing costs – non-safety normal clothing worn to work are non-claimable